wrritam/full_stack_assessment_skeleton/docs/README.md

   - the idea is to document mainly 2 things:

     - key problem solving points: that provide a high level overview of how you solved that problem
+      - eg: for the DB problem, what tables you created / altered, how does that accomplish the tasks (if it's not obvious)
     - instructions: you must include all instructions (including code) that will allow us to run and review your solution

 ## 0. Setup